iomete/iom-docs/README.md

 The Glossary plugin is disabled in devMode by default for low-speed purposes.
 If you want to enable both modes, comment out the line `process.env.NODE_ENV === 'production' && glossaryPlugin,` and uncomment the line `// glossaryPlugin,`.

+### Youtube (Embed) video

+For youtube embed videos import and use YoutubeCard component.
+Just pass link and title.